arun-singh-011/arun-singh-011/README.md

 ### 💻 **Full Stack Developer | React | React Native | Node.js | TypeScript**

-I enjoy building clean, modern, and scalable web and mobile applications.
-My focus is on writing maintainable code, learning continuously, and turning ideas into real, working products.
+I'm a full-stack developer who ships real products.
+From AI-powered nutrition scanners to bakery management systems, I focus on solving actual problems with clean, maintainable code.

 ---
+## 🚀 What I'm Building Now:
+- 🔥 Refining **PeekABite** - AI nutrition scanner with 1000+ product scans
+- 🎯 Exploring real-time features and WebSocket integrations
+- 📱 Diving deeper into **React Native** and mobile-first architecture
+- 🧠 Learning advanced TypeScript patterns and serverless deployment

+---

 ## 💫 About Me:
-- 🌱 Currently learning and building full-stack apps with **React, Node.js, and Firebase**
+- 🌱 Building full-stack apps with **React, Node.js, TypeScript, and Firebase**
-- 📱 Exploring **mobile app development** with React Native (ChoreNinja App)
+- 📱 Creating mobile experiences with **React Native**
-- 🧠 Gaining hands-on experience through real-world projects — 6 months + 4 months in web development
+- 🔧 10+ months of hands-on development, turning ideas into production-ready apps
 - ☕ Coffee + code = productivity
-- 🤝 Always open to collaborate on interesting, impactful tech ideas
+- 🤝 Open to collaborate on interesting, impactful tech projects
 - 🔍 Believe in building in public and learning by doing

 ---